helium/HIP/xxxx-validator-challenges.md

 [deployment-impact]: #deployment-impact

-Overall users should see more reliable Challenge behaviour, less data use on the Hotspot (which makes cellular/satellite backhaul hotspots more feasible) and effectively immediate onboarding of new Hotspots (no need to sync the chain or load a snapshot in order to participate in PoC or transfer Data on the Helium Network).
+Overall users should see more reliable Challenge behaviour, less data use on the Hotspot (which makes cellular/satellite backhaul Hotspots more feasible) and effectively immediate onboarding of new Hotspots (no need to sync the chain or load a snapshot in order to participate in PoC or transfer Data on the Helium Network).